 This installation by renowned British-Palestinian artist Mona Hatoum, whose ambitious work in sculpture and video is rooted in her early performances, emanates a pervasive sense of threat as much as it generates an alluring spectacle.

 Referencing both the human body and rigid systems of abstraction, it combines sound and vision to create a highly charged experience.

 The third in a series of four displays from the D. Daskalopoulos Collection,

-London.
-Keeping it Real is part of the Gallery’s ongoing programme of opening up important public and private collections for everyone.
+Keeping it Real is part of the Gallery’s ongoing programme providing a platform for important but rarely seen public and private collections.